 It’s no wonder there’s been such an upswing in the deliciously creative ways chefs are upping their game by enhancing classic dishes with new and creative textures.
 Adding or changing the texture of any dish is an effective way to make the ordinary, extraordinary.

 Taste, Texture, Smell.
 Achieving the perfect balance is a culinary trifecta.
-Batters and breading’s enhance foods while providing chefs an open canvas to add their own unique flavors.
+Batter and breading enhances food while providing chefs an open canvas to add their own unique flavors.

 Using Texture to Enhance Food